adityarao2005/cpp-revival-project/README.md

 The tools provided in this project are what C++ has been missing that Java, C#, Python, JS, Rust, etc have.
 These features are the following:

 - A package manager and project orchestrator tool.
 CMake sucks.
 Maven, Gradle, npm, and cargo are so much better.
-When I started getting into C++, creating a C++ project caused me with CMake caused me the most issues rather than developing and building the project.
+When I started getting into C++, creating a C++ project caused me with CMake caused me the most issues rather than developing and building the project. - **Craft**
 - An application (web) framework.
 C++ does not have a standard and lightweight one which implements the best of its features (C++ 20 and beyond).
-Although Boost is good, it does not give developers the same programmatic feel as when developing applications with Spring or ASP.NET Core or Express or Django.
+Although Boost is good, it does not give developers the same programmatic feel as when developing applications with Spring or ASP.NET Core or Express or Django. - **WebCraft**

 ## craft - The C++ Package Manager